 Given the Grade II listed status, Ventrolla collaborated closely with heritage and conservation authorities.
 This involved obtaining necessary approvals and ensuring that the restoration adhered to strict conservation guidelines, a testament to the commitment to preserving historical authenticity.

 The successful renovation of 96 traditional wooden sash windows at Vicars’ Court yielded remarkable results:

 Vicars’ Court, a quadrangle of Grade II listed houses close to Southwell Minster, is home to the local Dean and members of the clergy.
 Ventrolla spent three months repairing and servicing the windows.
 Many had been damaged by bad weather, while others were stuck shut because the sashes had been repeatedly painted over.

 “We have worked with Ventrolla before and felt confident their skill and expertise would be perfect for this job.”

-Ventrolla’s central office is based in Harrogate, North Yorkshire, with offices throughout the UK and Ireland, and offers a bespoke renovation and performance upgrade service for timber sliding sash and casement windows.
+Ventrolla’s central office is based in Harrogate, North Yorkshire, with offices throughout the UK, and offers a bespoke renovation and performance upgrade service for timber sliding sash and casement windows.